fjquirante/automatic-bamboo-hr/README.md

 # automatic-bamboo-hr

-Chrome plugin for entering timesheet hours in bamboo in just one click
+A Chrome plugin for entering timesheet hours in bamboo in just one click

 # How to install it

-- Download
+- Download the file from:

   https://github.com/fjquirante/automatic-bamboo-hr/blob/main/bamboo-automatic.zip

-  to a local folder
+  Save it to a local folder.

    <img width="1053" height="482" alt="image" src="https://github.com/user-attachments/assets/c436f631-4c4b-4236-abe8-cde466a952dc" />